Specifically, we suggest that CFS is caused by sustained arousal. Wyller

 The fact that both NE and C-reactive protein (CRP) levels fell together suggested that SNS activation was indeed driving inflammation.
 (The sympathetic nervous system is an important immune regulator.)

 Inflammation has long been proposed as a key factor in ME/CFS, and inflammation was present in Wyller’s patients, but Clonidine’s reduction of a broad inflammation factor (CRP) had no effect on symptoms or physical functioning.
 That was surprising.

 One blog listed autoimmunity as an alternate theory to Wyller’s stress response hypothesis, but my understanding is that the stress response issues could help prepare the ground for it.
 Chronic activation of the sympathetic nervous system and low cortisol levels from the HPA axis both upregulate the humoral (antibody driven) side of the immune response.
 Since cortisol is an anti-inflammatory, the low cortisol levels in ME/CFS should increase inflammation.
 Both would seem to help set the stage for autoimmunity.

 We still believe that it’s about a sustained stress response in the patient.
 We have much evidence of this phenomenon in those who are chronically fatigued.
 But there is no direct correlation between the stress response and the patient’s ailments.
 Wyller

-The study findings were a blow to Wyller’s hypothesis and must also be causing other researchers to scratch their heads a bit.
-While Wyller did emphasize behavioral modifications, studies have found evidence of ‘sustained arousal’ or an over-active sympathetic nervous system activation.
+The study findings were a blow to Wyller’s hypothesis and must be causing other researchers to scratch their heads.
+Wyller’s not the only one to find evidence of ‘sustained arousal’ or an over-active sympathetic nervous system activation.

 Something is keeping ME/CFS patients systems on edge.
 At least in this case, removing that edge didn’t work.
 Finding out what’s putting them on edge sounds like the next step.